Impact review 2020-21: transforming lives through innovation

-It’s never been more important for the NHS to harness the enormous potential for research and innovation to help transform health services and improve patient experience and health outcomes.
+It has never been more important for the NHS to be harnessing the potential for innovation to help transform health services and improve health.

 Our new business plan describes an ambitious programme for improvement and innovation over the next two years, in order to deliver significant and lasting benefits to our member organisations and local citizens, as well as continuing to contribute nationally to the work of the AHSN Network.